skeeto/passphrase2pgp/README.md

 for pre-q, most-significant bit first.
 For both pre-p and pre-q, increment until the first prime number is found, calling them p and q.
 Then compute the rest of the RSA key from p and q.

+Currently missing is some sort of key stretching.